Legal status of the Universal Life Church: North Carolina

+As of 2025, ULC ordinations are generally recognized in North Carolina without objection for the purposes of performing weddings.

+Historically, the effect of such ordinations was less clear.
 In State of North Carolina v.
 Lynch (December 1980), a person was convicted of bigamy in a second marriage performed by a ULC minister, but this conviction was overturned on appeal due to the marriage by the ULC minister being found as not a legal marriage.
 Later, in Fulton v.
 Vickery (March 1985), a marriage by ULC minister was upheld, since marriage occurred prior to changes to the law made on July 3, 1981.
 North Carolina law was subsequently to validate marriages performed by ministers of the Universal Life Church prior to July 3, 1981, and marriages solemnized by a ULC minister after that date are voidable, although equitable estoppel may prevent the parties themselves from challenging the marriage if they have taken the position in a judicial proceeding that the marriage was valid.
 Pursuant to NC § 51-1.1, ULC marriages prior to July 3, 1981 are validated, while the legality of marriages solemnized after July 3, 1981 remains unsettled.

 In Lynch v.
 Universal Life Church (October 1985) an individual accused the ULC of fraud based on representations by the ULC that a person ordained through its services would be able to perform marriages, subject to a disclaimer that those ordained should check with local authorities to determine whether local law permitted this.
 The church prevailed in the United States Court of Appeals for the Fourth Circuit, which stated: